Football Official

 Best Rated

-Asked by Vance almost 8 years ago
+Asked by Cdk over 8 years ago

 Hi - The other night in a HS game, the K team punted to the R team.
 After the ball was blown dead, the BJ stopped the R team players from leaving the field.
 He then counted 12 players and threw a flag.
 Once a play is blown dead, can he then count the